 On McHappy Day, McDonald’s® donates $1 from every Big Mac® sandwich, Happy Meal® and Hot McCafé® beverage sold in its restaurants to Ronald McDonald Houses and other children’s charities across the country.
 Come out and support!

-McHappy Day is also an opportunity to celebrate the giving that McDonald’s Owner/Operators and Restaurant teams provide all year to Ronald McDonald House, from 10 cent Happy Meal, coin box, volunteering and additional donations.
+McHappy Day is also an opportunity to celebrate the giving that McDonald’s Owner/Operators and Restaurant teams provide all year to Ronald McDonald House, from 10 cent Happy Meal, RMHC cookies, coin box, cashless through kiosk or mobile, volunteering and additional donations.

-We look forward to seeing you at a local McDonald’s restaurant at next year’s event on May 2019 to help celebrate McHappy Day and Keeping Families Close!!
+We look forward to seeing you at a local McDonald’s restaurant at this year’s event on May 6 2020 to help celebrate McHappy Day and Keeping Families Close!!

 In 2019 McHAPPY DAY GUESTS RAISED OVER $103,000!